Maharaj07/forkedtwilio2/CONTRIBUTING.md

 ### Documentation & Miscellaneous
 * If you think the documentation could be clearer, or you have an alternative implementation of something that may have more advantages, we would love to hear it.
 * As always first file a report in a [Gitlab issue](https://gitlab.com/twilio-flutter-unofficial/programmable-video/issues/new).
-* Issues that have been identified as a feature request will be labelled ~"type::documentation".
+* Issues that have been identified as a documentation change will be labelled ~"type::documentation".
 * Implement the changes to the documentation, please read the [How To](#how-to) and [Development Guidelines](#development-guidelines).

 # Requirements